 - Proof of Residency

 - Up to Date Immunizations (or must have certified, non-medical waiver from the county health department)

 - Birth Certificate

 - Signed Health Appraisal

-Income Verification
+- Income Verification

 The EMU Children's Institute Great Start Readiness Program (GSRP) is a five full-day program (Monday-Friday, 8:30 a.m. - 4:00 p.m.) per week for the duration of the grant period.
 The usual enrollment policies of the Children's Institute will be respected.
 If additional time is requested, beyond the 8:30 a.m. - 4:00 p.m. you will be responsible for the tuition cost.
-It is our expectations that your will bring your child five days a week (Monday - Friday) from 8:30 - 4:00.
+It is our expectations that your will bring your child five days a week (Monday - Friday) from 8:30-4:00.

 The Children's Institute encourages you to participate in the following activities offered during the grant period.
-Do to COVID-19 guidelines some of these activities will be virtual or not offered.

-- Two home visits by teachers

-- Two parent/teacher conferences
+- Two home visits by teachers - Two parent/teacher conferences

-- One parent workshop

-- One family activity

-- One classroom participation event or activity.